Visits to the Japanese Countryside

 affordable, non-traditional travel in traditional Japan

-I began traveling in Japan in 1990 and during my travels I have been fortunate to meet many talented and creative Japanese artists and craftspeople.
+I began traveling in Japan in 1990 and during my travels I have been fortunate to meet many talented and creative Japanese artists and craftspeople and to appreciate life in the countryside.
 From these experiences I initially developed the concept for tours in the countryside because many of my friends here in Oregon are craftspeople and I felt there would be mutual benefit from their direct contact with Japanese artists and craftspeople.
 Thus, my first tours focused on traditional arts and crafts.

 As I have